-Ohio’s 15th Congressional District is made of diverse communities, but they are united by a need for infrastructure investments.
-We can and must create good-paying jobs by making infrastructure investments in transportation, utilities, and affordable housing, especially in our rural and urban communities.
+One of the many things that unites Ohio’s 15th Congressional District is a need for infrastructure investments.
+We can and must create good-paying jobs by investing in transportation, utilities, and affordable housing, especially in our rural and urban communities.
 These are high-paying, often union jobs that can support a family, while also making it easier for everybody to get to work and businesses to move goods.

 Funding rural bridges, roads, and inland waterways will assist with the competitiveness of Ohio manufacturing and agriculture.
 It is long past time for Congress and state legislatures to invest in these crucial initial links in the supply chain that allow Ohio businesses and farmers to sell their products and crops across the country.
 Transportation infrastructure improvements to highways, bridges, railways, locks and dams, harbors, and port facilities are some of the most obvious needs in our communities, but they aren’t the only ones.
 Critical needs exist in providing clean water for Ohio families and farms, affordable housing options for rural and urban residents, updating Ag research facilities so the rural economy can stay competitive, and enhancing the ability to supply affordable, reliable, and secure power for all communities and businesses.